 A roll of 1-inch-wide, adhesive-backed magnet tape sells for about $7.
 You can also store barrettes and small tweezers this way.

 Arrange them from smallest to largest so you can grab the one you need, fast.
-If you can't find a CD rack (which is possible because, iTunes), use a desktop letter organizer.

 #7 Tame Cords and Cables With Toilet Paper Rolls